Mindaugas1983/Data_science_projects/README.md

     You need to have such packages installed in your environment in order to use it:<br>
     'matplotlib', 'pandas', 'numpy', 'sklearn', 'seaborn', 'statsmodels'<br>

-Feel free to add new files here if needed or populate functions or classes to existing files.
-If you change existing function try to change it in that way that it will not break running old projects if possible.